oyvczfo05177/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 Use a task management tool, such as Trello or Asana, to keep track of tasks and their deadlines.

+# 2023-12-17
+- Today's programming wisdom is to write code that is readable, maintainable, and scalable.
+This means using clear and concise variable names, commenting your code effectively, and organizing it into logical modules or functions.
+It also means anticipating future changes or additions to the code and designing it in a way that makes those changes easy to implement.
+Additionally, writing efficient code that performs well and uses resources wisely is important, but should not come at the expense of readability and maintainability.
+Remember that others may need to read and understand your code, so make it as easy as possible for them to do so.